The ultimate UX guide: Quick links

 The secret to a good UX is not to make users have to think about what they're doing: it should come naturally to them to find what they're looking for and interact with your site.
 In a web design agency, user experience may be the responsibility of the team as a whole or a specific UX designer.
 There are even entire firms that specialise in user experience consultancy.

-In this post we've grouped together the best articles, interviews and tips featured on Creative Bloq on the subject of user experience.
+In this post we've grouped together the best articles, interviews and tips on the subject of user experience.
 Whatever your level of expertise, you're bound to find something to help your understanding and improve your technique.
-And we'll keep coming back to this post and updating it, so make sure you keep it bookmarked.
+And we'll keep coming back to this post and updating it, so make sure you bookmark it.

 Opening illustration: Neil Stevens